jamesshore/quixote/ROADMAP.md

 * ✔ Document work-around for cross-origin restrictions (using a proxy, such as in Karma)
 * ✔ Document IE font caching issue: if you only change a font size in a CSS file, then IE 9 and 11 (and more?) may not pick it up on the next test run.
 * ✔ Architecture documentation
-* Add value object tutorial (to complement descriptor tutorial)?
+* ✔ Release 0.10

+## To Do: Done
+* Done

+## Dogfooding Notes

 * Switch assertion errors to say what the correct value should be?
 In other words, rather than saying "top edge of '.navbar' was 13px lower than expected.", say "top edge of '.navbar' should be 13px lower."?
-* Release 0.10

-## To Do: Architecture documentation
-* ✔ Update contributing.md

-## Dogfooding Notes

 * Provide a better way of integrating with standard assertion libraries?
 Use `valueOf()`?
 * Alternative assert mechanism? `element.assert.equal()` `.assert.lessThan()` etc? with `should` as alias to `assert`?
 * Provide better error message when cross-origin 'src' provided to quixote.createFrame